CharPlux/powerhash/README.md

 # Supported platforms

-If you'd like to use this on a platform that isn't Linux, all it needs is a hugepage mmap implementation for your weird choice of ope
+If you'd like to use this on a platform that isn't Linux, all it needs is a hugepage mmap implementation for your weird choice of opera